cosmos/governance/proposals/2021-01-stargate-upgrade/README.md

 1. A critical vulnerability may be found in the software.
 If the development teams change their recommended version of gaia, the validator set should implicitly abandon this upgrade procedure.
 A future proposal will be made to the Hub to upgrade to the new target commit.

 2. The migration process fails could fail to produce a valid cosmoshub-4 genesis file.
-In this case, the validator set should restart cosmoshub-3 and a future governance proposal will be done to initiate another upgrade.
+This would manifest as ad-hoc changes to genesis needed to start or a failure to produce blocks from `cosmoshub-4`.
+In this case, the validator set should restart cosmoshub-3 at `last-cosmoshub-3_block` and a future governance proposal will be done to initiate another upgrade.